The log minimal model program for K\"ahler $3$-folds: Preliminaries

-\begin{lemma} Let $(X, B\>0)$ be a log pair, where $X$ is a normal $\mbQ$-factorial compact analytic variety.
+\begin{lemma} Let $(X, B\>0)$ be a log pair, where $X$ is a normal compact analytic variety with $\mbQ$-Gorenstein singularities, i.e. $(\omega_X^{\otimes m})^{**}$ is a line bundle for some $m>0$.
 Let $f:X\to Y$ be a proper surjective morphism to a normal compact analytic variety $Y$.
-Assume that one of the following conditions is satisfied: \begin{enumerate}[label=(\roman*)] \item $(X, B)$ is dlt and $-(K_X+B)$ is $f$-ample, or \item $(X, B)$ is klt and $-(K_X+B)$ is $f$-nef and $f$-big. \end{enumerate} Then $Y$ has rational singularities. \end{lemma}
+Assume that one of the following conditions is satisfied: \begin{enumerate}[label=(\roman*)] \item $(X, B)$ is dlt and $-(K_X+B)$ is $f$-ample, or \item $(X, B)$ is klt and $-(K_X+B)$ is $f$-nef-big. \end{enumerate} Then $Y$ has rational singularities. \end{lemma}

-\begin{proof} Since $X$ is klt, by Lemma \ref{lem:dlt-rational}, $X$ has rational singularities.
-Now since $X$ is $\mbQ$-factorial, perturbing the coefficients of $B$ in the dlt case we may assume that $(X, B)$ is klt and $-(K_X+B)$ is still $f$-ample.
+\begin{proof} Since $X$ is $\mbQ$-Gorenstein, $B$ is a $\mbQ$-Cartier divisor and $X$ has klt singularities.
+Thus by Lemma \ref{lem:dlt-rational}, $X$ has rational singularities.
+In the dlt case, perturbing the coefficients of $B$ we may assume that $(X, B)$ is klt and $-(K_X+B)$ is still $f$-ample.
 Therefore by Theorem \ref{thm:relative-kvv}, in both of the cases above we have $R^if_*\mcO_X=0$ for all $i>0$.
 Then by \cite[Theorem 1]{Kov00} $Y$ has rational singularities.
 Note that the proof of \cite[Theorem 1]{Kov00} uses Grothendieck duality and the Grauert-Riemenschneider vanishing theorem, both of which are known in the analytic category due to \cite{Ram74, RRV71} and \cite[Corollary II]{Tak85}, respectively.\\ \end{proof}